-The board appoints the chief appraiser who serves at the pleasure of the board.
-The board evaluates the chief appraiser annually.
-The Chief Appraiser is the sole employee of the BOA.
-It is the sole and exclusive duty of the Board of Tax Assessors, as mandated under State Statute, to hire, fire and negotiate a contract with the Chief Appraiser.
+The Board appoints a chief appraiser who serves at the pleasure of the Board.
+They evaluate the chief appraiser annually.
+The chief appraiser is the sole employee of the BOA.
+It is the sole and exclusive duty of the Board, as mandated under State Statute, to hire, fire and negotiate a contract with the chief appraiser.
 This duty and responsibility falls on neither the Office of the CEO nor on the Board of Commissioners.
-(GA.
-Comp.
-R. & Regs.
-Section 560-11-2-.26 (2012); Chambers v.
+(O.C.G.A.
+48-5-264; Chambers v.
 Fulford, 268 Ga.
 892,892-893 (1998).
-Also memo from Sam L. Brannen, Jr., Senior Assistant County Attorney to Chair James D. Vernor, Jan.
+Also, memo from Sam L. Brannen, Jr., Senior Assistant County Attorney to Chair James D. Vernor, Jan.
 8, 2013.)

-The chief appraiser is considered a member of the governing authority and subject to the DeKalb Code of Ethics as codified in Section 22A of the DeKalb County Organizational Act.
+The chief appraiser and Property Appraisal staff are subject to the DeKalb Code of Ethics as codified in Section 22A of the DeKalb County Organizational Act.

-In the event a vacancy occurs in the position of chief appraiser, the board may designate one member of the appraisal staff as the interim chief appraiser.
+In the event a vacancy occurs in the position of chief appraiser, the Board may designate one member of the appraisal staff as the interim chief appraiser.